It’s something I get every year, especially with a last name that’s more Irish than a spraypainted sheep. It’s easier to just explain it this way.

 - It’s more an Irish-American holiday than an Irish holiday.
 I have that on good authority from the Irish themselves, who surely are greater authorities on Irishness than Irish-Americans.
 One Irishwoman told me about her horror at an Irish festival in California, watching people collect money for ‘the struggle.’
 She called them ‘the shamrock people.’
 Remember, these are her words, not mine.
 Her further comment: “Either the shamrock people are Irish, or I am, but we both can’t be.”

 - Because of that, what you get is millions of people going as overboard as possible on what they see as Irishness: leprechauns, green beer, green stripes on roads, green clothing, red hair, freckles, alcoholism, and so on.
 There are bits of truth in that, sure, but it’s not how I see Ireland.
 I see Irishness as hospitality after a brief period of caution, eagerness to talk to strangers, a passion for all arts (musical, literary, visual), and yes, a history of suffering and in some cases terrible violence.
 Leon Uris got it right: a terrible beauty.
 To me, St. Patrick’s Day doesn’t look very Irish.
+As an editor, even if I were not part Irish, anyone sending me a manuscript full of stereotypes would enjoy a flood of margin comments.

 - Speaking of alcoholism, do we really need to push that stereotype harder?
 In the past, it was part and parcel of oppressive stereotyping by the British occupiers (and the Americans who looked down upon Irish immigrants: the drunken Mick, face shaped in simian fashion, feckless, slumped in an alley, presented as proof that Irish were a lower form of life.
 Here’s one for you: alcoholism in Ireland has all the same consequences it has in the United States.
 Shortened lives, failed commitments, bad decisions, battered wives, beaten kids, damaged families, avoidable road fatalities, cirrhosis, addiction battles, stupid sayings, and so on.
 It might seem funny from here, maybe not so much so if you think about the families it harms.
+If a foreign country celebrated July 4 with parodies of random school shootings, would that amuse us?

 - Finally, I’m not much moved by part-time Irishness.
 Therefore I am prone to say: “Tell you what.
 I understand some Irish (Gaelic).
 If you can lecture me in Irish as to why I should wear green, I may not do it, but I will hear you out.
 If you want to get down with your bad Irish self, study the Irish language in all its complexity and beauty.
 And when you do, and you want to pressure me about this, we will have that discussion.
 In Irish.
 Until then, I’ll pass, thanks.”